CyprusCodes/cmnd-docs/docs/tools_config/rerun.md

 }
 ```

-* In this example, rerun: False indicates that the echo_username function will always be available for execution in the availableFunction array.
+- In this example, `rerun`: False indicates that the echo_username function will always be available for execution.
 Users can invoke this function multiple times as needed.

-* If the rerun attribute were set to True, the echo_username function would be removed from the availableFunction array after the first execution, preventing it from being called again unless it is re-added manually or through some other mechanism.
+- If the `rerun` attribute were set to True, the echo_username function will not be available for execution after the first execution, preventing it from being called again unless it is re-added manually or through some other mechanism.

-## Considerations:
+Considerations:

-- Persistent Functions: Use rerun: False for functions that provide utility throughout the lifecycle of the application or conversation, such as those that retrieve or display information repeatedly.
+- Persistent Functions: Use `rerun`: False for functions that provide utility throughout the lifecycle of the application or conversation, such as those that retrieve or display information repeatedly.

-- One-Time Functions: Use rerun: True for functions meant for single-use scenarios, such as initializing a process, generating a unique identifier, or any operation where repeat execution could cause conflicts or unintended behavior.
+- One-Time Functions: Use `rerun`: True for functions meant for single-use scenarios, such as initializing a process, generating a unique identifier, or any operation where repeat execution could cause conflicts or unintended behavior.

-- By carefully setting the rerun attribute, developers can fine-tune the behavior and availability of custom functions within CMND, ensuring a smooth and controlled user experience.
+- By carefully setting the `rerun` attribute, developers can fine-tune the behavior and availability of custom functions within CMND, ensuring a smooth and controlled user experience.